Need for Speed: Underground

-Need for Speed: Underground is a 2003 racing video game and the seventh installment in the Need for Speed series.
+Need for Speed: Underground is a 2003 racing video game and the seventh installment in the Need for Speed series following Hot Pursuit 2 (2002).
 It was developed by EA Black Box and published by Electronic Arts.
-Three different games were produced, one for consoles and Windows, and the other for the Game Boy Advance along with a version developed by Global VR for Arcades that was published by Konami.
+Three different versions of the game were produced: one for consoles and Microsoft Windows, and another for the Game Boy Advance.
+An arcade version developed by Global VR and co-published by Konami came out two years later.

-Underground rebooted the franchise, ignoring the previous Need for Speed games which featured sports cars and exotics.
-It was the first game in the series to offer a career mode featuring a storyline, and a garage mode that allowed players to fully customize their cars with a large variety of brand-name performance and visual upgrades.
+Unlike previous Need for Speed games, which featured sports cars and exotics, Underground featured vehicles associated with the import scene.
+It was the first game in the series to offer a career mode that features a comprehensive storyline, and a garage mode that allowed players to fully customize their cars with a large variety of brand-name performance and visual upgrades.
 All races take place in the fictional Olympic City.

-Rather than exotic cars, Underground featured vehicles associated with the import scene.
-Underground was critically and commercially successful, and was followed by Need for Speed: Underground 2 in 2004.
+Underground was critically and commercially successful, selling around 15 million units and receiving positive reviews.
+It was followed by Need for Speed: Underground 2 in 2004.